NadimGhaznavi/Db4E/pages/Utilities.md

 # db4e-update-repo.sh

-Used to update GitHub pages site when there is a new release of the *db4e*.
-This updates your GitHub pages repository with content from *tmpl/repo* using *rsync*.
+The *db4e-update-repo.sh* script ised to update GitHub pages site when there is a new release of *db4e* that includes updates to the static content of the *GitHub Pages website".
+For example, an update to the contents of the included [Getting Started](/pages/Getting-Started.html) page.

+When you run a `git pull` in your local *db4e* folder to get the latest software those static content changes need to be copied into your *GitHub Pages* reposity.
+The utility uses rsync to do this.

 ---